Eléda ROBO

 Lecturer in Mathematics Education

-My research focuses on mathematics education and primarily concerns teaching practices in primary education.
-I examine the influence of socio-cultural and linguistic contexts in teaching and learning situations, their impact on teaching practices, and their effects on learning.
-The aim is to study the relationships between contexts, learning, and teaching.
-To this end, I am developing a PCK Context model (Pedagogical Content Knowledge Context) that makes it possible to identify how different contexts are taken into account through teachers' professional knowledge/beliefs.
-At the crossroads of mathematics and anthropology, I am also interested in ethnomathematics through the development of contextualized teaching methods in the field of geometry more specifically.
+My research focuses on mathematics education and primarily examines teaching practices in elementary schools.
+I explore the influence of sociocultural and linguistic contexts in teaching and learning situations, their impact on teaching practices, and their effects on student learning.
+My goal is to study the relationships between context, learning, and teaching.
+To this end, I am developing a PCK Context (Pedagogical Content Knowledge Context) model that allows us to identify, through teachers’ professional knowledge and beliefs, how they take different contexts into account.
+At the intersection of mathematics and anthropology, I am also interested in ethnomathematics, specifically through the development of contextualized teaching approaches in the field of geometry.

 General topics: